Website Search

 Prior to her time at the university, she was the Electronic Records Archivist at the Wisconsin Historical Society for 8 years.
 There, she worked on electronic records initiatives and training at the state level and through her work with the Council of State Archivists.
 Currently, she is a member of NAGARA and ARMA.

-Tony Lattis (he/him), Project Processing Archivist (UW Archives collections)
+Tony Lattis (he/him), Processing Archivist

 (608) 890-0311 / tony.lattis@wisc.edu

-Tony has been a Project Processing Archivist at UW Archives since December of 2021.
+Tony has been a Processing Archivist at UW Archives since December of 2021.
 He works directly with University Archives collections to create and expand description and access to collection materials.

 He holds a master’s in Library and Information Studies from the University of Wisconsin-Madison (2019) and has worked in various capacities across UW Libraries including Memorial Library Special Collections, UW Digital Collections, and Robinson Map Library.

-Katie Nash (she/her), University Archivist
+Katie Nash (she/her), University Archivist and Head of UW Archives

 (608) 265-1988 / katie.nash@wisc.edu